jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_w_hours.rst

   because the name is not in the signature for ``duration``

-* When I add the keyword argument to the signature and set its default value to :ref:`None`
+* I add it to the signature and set its default value to :ref:`None`

   .. code-block:: python

     def duration(wake_time=None):
         return None

-  the test passes

 * I also want the ``duration`` :ref:`function<functions>` to take in a ``sleep_time`` of ``'07:00'``